cclp94/ecaconcordia.ca/iron-ring.md

 ---
 layout: page
-title: Fall Iron Ring
+title: Fall Iron Ring Ceremony
 display_title: true
 permalink: /iron-ring/
 category: Services
 ---

-If you are an Engineering student at Concordia and have registered for graduation in the Fall 2015, you are eligible to attend the Iron Ring Ceremony taking place in November 2015.
+If you are an Engineering student at Concordia and have registered for graduation in Fall 2015, you are eligible to attend the Iron Ring Ceremony taking place in November 2015.

-In order to register for the Iron Ring, please come to the ECA office (H-838) with the following information:
+In order to register for the Iron Ring Ceremony, please come to the ECA office (H-838) with the following information:

  - Name
  - Student ID